groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/java-groupdocs-merger-vstm-tutorial/_index.md

 ### Best Practices
 - Keep the library up‑to‑date to benefit from performance improvements.
 - Monitor JVM heap usage during large merges and adjust `-Xmx` if necessary.

-## Conclusion
-You now have a clear, production‑ready method for **how to merge Visio** files using GroupDocs.Merger for Java.
-Integrate these snippets into your build pipeline, automate batch merges, or expose the functionality through a REST service—your choice.

-Ready to level up your document workflow?
-Give the code a spin and see how much time you save!

 ## Frequently Asked Questions